 Dr Fei Teng is a lecturer in the Department of Electrical and Electronic Engineering, Imperial College London.
 He is currently serving as the education director of Energy Futures Lab and the deputy director of Imperial - Tsinghua Joint Research Centre for Intelligent Power and Energy Systems.
 He is also holding a visiting position at MINES ParisTech, France.

 Dr Teng graduated with a BEng from Beihang University, China in 2009 and obtained Ph.D. from Imperial College London in 2015.
 He worked as a Research Associate at Imperial from 2015 to 2017 and as an Assistant Professor in Smart Grids at MINES ParisTech, France in 2017.

-His research focuses on the low-inertia power system, cyber-resilient energy system operation, and data analytics for future energy systems.
+His research focuses on the efficient and resilient operation of future high IBG-penetrated cyber-physical energy systems.
 He has authored more than 50 scientific publications in leading power system journals and conferences.
-His research has been funded by EPSRC, ESRC, Innovate UK, EDF Energy, and National Grid ESO.
+His research has been funded by EPSRC, ESRC, Innovate UK, Royal Society, EDF Energy, and National Grid ESO.

 - Power System Operation with High Penetration of Inverter Based Generators - Inertia Forecasting, Scheduling of Low-inertia and Low Short Circuit Current System, and Ancillary Service Provision from RES and DSR